alanfabiano/util-validation/README.md

-	'phone' => 'The field :attribute does not contain a valid phone number', 'cpf'   => 'The field :attribute does not contain a valid number',
+	'phone' => 'The field :attribute does not contain a valid phone number', 'cpf'   => 'The field :attribute does not contain a valid number', 'cep'   => 'The field :attribute does not contain a valid zip code',

 ];
 ```